zenlex/germinate/README.md

 - [Future Plans](#future-development-plans)

 ## Description
-Mostly an excuse to learn Rust better by building something I might actually use.
+This project is mostly an excuse to learn Rust better by building something I might actually use.
+My other intent was to narrow some tooling choices and iterate on stacks I personally enjoy to 'dial them in' without having to remember that one package I liked for that one thing on that one project.

 My hope is that it will encourage more rapid prototyping of ideas by lowering the startup workload, but with more flexibility than just using starter repos.
-Especially for smaller personal projects.

-Currently prototyping around stacks I use personally, but building with a mind towards future extensibility.
+Germinate is built around stacks I use personally, but with decent foundations for extensibility.

-Most components of a stack will be configurable via a simple TOML file and templates will be able to be included for any manifests, config files, Dockerfiles, etc. for that stack

-The components common across multiple stacks (databases, linters, formatters, etc) will be configured via CLI dialogue and installed along with the other project dependencies.

-I am currently dogfooding the first iteration to triage improvements.
 ## Usage
 - `cd` into parent folder for new project
 - run `germinate` (if not in PATH, use full path to binary)